-Traditionally it can be made with wheat flour, semolina flour, egg, potato, and sometimes includes fresh herbs and cheese.
+Traditionally it can be made with wheat flour, semolina flour, egg, and potato, and sometimes includes fresh herbs and cheese.

 Typically, the kind you find in the store is made with wheat flour and potato and contains gluten.

-However, you can also easily find gluten free gnocchi if required.
+However, you can also easily find gluten-free gnocchi if required.

 Gnocchi might not be something you’re familiar with but it can be easily found in most grocery stores.

-You can find shelf stable gnocchi near the dried pasta but you can also sometimes find frozen gnocchi or even fresh gnocchi.
+You can find shelf-stable gnocchi near the dried pasta but you can also sometimes find frozen gnocchi or even fresh gnocchi.

 If you’re looking for fresh gnocchi I can sometimes find it in the deli area near other fresh pasta, sauces, and dips.